draghan/KanbanTxt/README.md

 You can choose different order of displaying tasks in columns.

-You can do this from the 'Customize view' menu (press the eye button on the top left or *alt + v*) by selecting sorting order of you choosing.
+You can do this from the 'Customize view' menu (press the eye button on the top left or *alt + v*) by selecting sorting order of your choice.

 Available orders:
 - Task priority (default):